cisagov/Malcolm/sensor-iso/docs/Notes.md

 # Notes on Sensor Development ("Hedgehog Linux")

-Hedgehog Linux is simply a trimmed-down Debian Linux with several common tools preinstalled for capturing and forwarding network traffic artifacts.
+Hedgehog Linux is a trimmed-down Debian Linux with several common tools preinstalled for capturing and forwarding network traffic artifacts.
 This document outlines those tools and how they were installed and configured.

 ### <a name="TableOfContents"></a>Table of Contents